fintelkai/kvf-hugo/content/cssl19-only.md

 - University of Crete, Gallos, Rethymnon, Greece
 - July 13-26, 2019

-## Instructors
+## Instructor

 - Kai von Fintel
-- Sabine Iatridou

 ## Course description

-This intermediate to advanced class will review what is known about exclusive markers like only and its cousins (in English and cross-linguistically).
+This intermediate to advanced class will review what is known about exclusive markers like *only* and its cousins (in English and cross-linguistically).
 Topics include dimensions of meaning, mirativity, NPI licensing, the relation to exhaustification, the role of exclusives in expressions of sufficiency, the interaction with bare plurals and bare conditionals.

 ## Pre-class survey

-If you're going to take the *only* class, please fill out [a short survey](httpshttps://forms.gle/s2Mhx3E8tHma53Bz6), to help us plan the class.
+If you're going to take the *only* class, please fill out [a short survey](httpshttps://forms.gle/s2Mhx3E8tHma53Bz6), to help me plan the class.

 ## Prerequisites

 Just kidding, there are no prerequisites other than being interested in the class.
-However, since the audience will be quite diverse, we encourage you to read [an article by Kai on "prerequisites"](http://www.kaivonfintel.org/prerequisites/).
+However, since the audience will be quite diverse, I encourage you to read [an article of mine on "prerequisites"](http://www.kaivonfintel.org/prerequisites/).

 ## Early readings

 These readings should get you started thinking about these topics.
 Do not expect to necessarily fully understand everything.
-We'll try to help you get into the material when we teach the class.
+I'll try to help you get into the material when I teach the class.

 - Kai von Fintel.
 1993.
 [Exceptive constructions](http://mit.edu/fintel/fintel-1993-exceptives.pdf). *Natural Language Semantics* 1(2).
 123–148. doi:[10.1007/BF00372560](https://doi.org/10.1007/BF00372560).
 - Kai von Fintel.
 1997.
 [Bare plurals, bare conditionals, and *only*](http://mit.edu/fintel/fintel-1997-bare.pdf). *Journal of Semantics* 14(1).
 1–56. doi:[10.1093/jos/14.1.1](https://doi.org/10.1093/jos/14.1.1).